-In 1989, Palms resident Jonathan Weiss wanted to revive rail transportation along the abandoned railway that had linked Los Angeles to Santa Monica in 1875 and to Los Angeles' first suburb, The Palms (est. 1886) between the two.
-He joined the "Committee to Preserve the Right of Way" and, in 1990, the land was "preserved" for what, two decades later, would become the Expo light rail line.
+In 1989, Palms resident Jonathan Weiss joined the grass-roots effort to revive rail transportation along the abandoned railway that first linked Los Angeles to Santa Monica in 1875.
+He joined the "Committee to Preserve the Right of Way" and, in 1990, the railway land was bought for what, two decades later, would become the Expo light rail line.

-By late-2006, Jonathan had moved to the north side of the tracks, in Cheviot Hills.
+By late-2006, Jonathan had moved to Cheviot Hills, north of the tracks.
 As a homeowners association board member, he supported a train crossing under Overland Avenue.
 Unfortunately, an underpass was complicated by a large storm drain under the roadway.
 That obstacle inspired him.

 In March 2011, the Expo Construction Authority opted against its planned parking lot, and the Green Corridor proposal was modified to become the Westwood Greenway: daylighting Brown Canyon Creek, a spring-fed stream running from Beverly Glen to Ballona Creek.
 Originally, the creek ran under the Greenway area, but its now-polluted waters had been shunted into the storm drain under Overland Avenue.
 Pumping the creek back up to the surface could remove lead, zinc, copper, and other pollutants from up to 48 million gallons of water per year.
 It would also eliminate the need for potable water to irrigate both the Metro and City land.

 By Summer 2013, a Greenway steering committee had formed, and ground was broken: culverts were installed to move water beneath the railroad tracks.
 The Westwood Greenway would be a multi-benefit project combining Metro’s two 35 foot parcels outside the Expo Light Rail line's sound walls with Los Angeles’ 50 foot wide parcels.
 Together, they would provide space for: